halkyonio/operator/README.md

 To play with a more real-world example and discover the different features currently supported, we have implemented the application we took as an example in the [Key Concepts section](#key-concepts).
 You can find it in the [`demo` directory](./demo).

-So jump [here](demo/README.md) to see in action how Halkyon enhances the Developer Experience on Kubernetes ;-)
+So jump [here](demo/README.md) to see in action how Halkyon enhances the Developer Experience on Kubernetes :wink:

 ### Cleanup the operator resources